Intellisample

-Intellisample is the brand name for Nvidia's anti-aliasing method in GeForce graphics cards.
+Intellisample is Nvidia's method for anti-aliasing in GeForce-branded graphics cards.

 Intellisample 4.0

 Version 4.0 is used in the GeForce 6 and GeForce 7 series, and includes two new methods, transparency supersampling (TSAA) and the faster but lower-quality transparency multisampling (TMAA).
 These methods are designed to improve anti-aliasing quality of scenes with partially transparent textures (such as chain link fences) and textures at oblique angles to the viewing screen.

-Intellisample 4.0 support was enabled, unannounced, for GeForce 6 Series cards in NVIDIA's display driver (Forceware), version 91.45.
+Intellisample 4.0 support was enabled, unannounced, for GeForce 6 series cards in Nvidia's display driver (Forceware), version 91.45.
 This is not mentioned in the driver Release Notes or on Nvidia's website.